Left MELTS DOWN Over Vance UK Visit, Gen Z British Want TRUMP Over FARAGE ft. Connor Tomlinson

 She's this insufferable smug leftist who keeps showing up on broadcast networks as a migration expert.

-Basically, what she's done is she's done an undergrad in languages and then a PhD in migration studies, which means that borders are racist and we should let in infinity Bamalians until the heat death of the universe.
+Basically, what she's done is she'd done an undergrad in languages and then a PhD in migration studies, which means that borders are racist and we should let in infinity Bamalians until the heat death of the universe.

 And she went on a media training camp for left-wing influencers funded by the Open Society Foundation.

-By the way, some polling done by The Telegraph, I think it was late last year, might have been early this year.
+By the way, some polling done by The Telegraph, I think it was late last year.

-So actually, among the people that you ask, especially the Zoomers who are very plugged in, like you and I, to social media, they rather like Trump and Vance.
+So actually, among the people that you ask, especially the Zoomers who are very plugged in like you and I to social media, they rather like Trump and Vance.

-And if you poll the British public without saying that Trump's policies are associated with Trump, they overwhelmingly support all of his policies on energy immigration and kicking transactivists and sexually confused people out of women's sports locker rooms and toilets.
+And if you poll the British public without saying that Trump's policies are associated with Trump, they overwhelmingly support all of his policies on energy immigration and kicking transactivists and sexually confused people out of women's sports, locker rooms, and toilets.

-Well, the idea that Vance would even be offended by these memes when he's tweeted them out himself and he finds them hilarious.
+So yeah, the idea that Vance isn't welcome, or the idea that Vance would even be offended by these memes when he tweeted them out himself and finds them hilarious, artistically pathetic.

 I mean, there's kind of something, there's an interesting juxtaposition, right, where you have the picture that I was showing earlier of Thomas Skinner and who's a legend.